-Whistler is a charming resort town set in the Coast Mountains of British Columbia just north of Vancouver, packed with adventures and stunning natural scenery.
-It is a popular destination in both summer and winter and is certainly one of the best places to visit on your west coast holidays!
+Whistler is a charming resort town set in the Coast Mountains of British Columbia north of Vancouver, packed with adventures and stunning natural scenery.
+It is a popular destination in both summer and winter and is certainly one of the best places to visit on your West Coast holidays!

 There is no shortage of things to do in Whistler.
 During summertime, you can experience the famous Whistler Mountian Bike Park or the record-setting Peak 2 Peak Gondola.
-Explore scenic hiking trails, go swimming, relax by one of the lovely lakes, or have a picnic.
+Explore scenic hiking trails and glaciers, visit waterfalls, relax by a lake, and go swimming or kayaking.

 Whistler is home to a range of upscale hotels, spas, an outstanding selection of restaurants serving dishes with locally sourced ingredients, and a diversity of shops.
 There are so many thrilling things to do in Whistler; it is impossible to do it all in one trip.